Central Semitic languages

-Central Semitic languages are one of the three groups of West Semitic languages, alongside Modern South Arabian languages and Ethiopian Semitic languages.
+The Central Semitic languages comprise one of the three groups of West Semitic languages, alongside Modern South Arabian languages and Ethiopian Semitic languages.
+They are therefore of the Semitic phylum of the Afroasiatic language family.
+The group is spoken across much of the Arabic peninsula and north into the Levant region.

 Central Semitic can itself be further divided into two groups: Arabic and Northwest Semitic.
-Northwest Semitic languages largely fall into either Aramaic or Canaanite languages (such as Phoenician and Hebrew).
+Northwest Semitic languages largely fall into the Canaanite languages (such as Ammonite, Phoenician and Hebrew) and Aramaic.

 Overview

 Distinctive features of Central Semitic languages include the following: